Dr. Elie Organics & Thinksharp Foundation Launch Lonikand Biodiversity Park - www.lokmattimes.com

 Dr. Elie Organics & Thinksharp Foundation Launch Lonikand Biodiversity Park

-SMPL Lonikand, Pune (Maharashtra) [India], July 7: In a powerful step toward environmental restoration and social good, Dr. Elie ...
+Lonikand, Pune (Maharashtra) [India], July 7: In a powerful step toward environmental restoration and social good, Dr. Elie Organics, ...

 Lonikand, Pune (Maharashtra) [India], July 7: In a powerful step toward environmental restoration and social good, Dr. Elie Organics, an ethical clean-beauty brand committed to sustainability, partnered with Thinksharp Foundation to create the Lonikand Biodiversity Park by planting over 1,000 trees in the village of Lonikand, Pune.